ccamel/awesome-ccamel/README.md

 - [tartiflette/tartiflette-aiohttp](https://github.com/tartiflette/tartiflette-aiohttp) - tartiflette-aiohttp is a wrapper of aiohttp which includes the Tartiflette GraphQL Engine, do not hesitate to take a look of the Tartiflette project.
 - [tehmaze/diagram](https://github.com/tehmaze/diagram) - Text mode diagrams using UTF-8 characters and fancy colors
 - [tirth8205/code-review-graph](https://github.com/tirth8205/code-review-graph) - Local knowledge graph for Claude Code.
 Builds a persistent map of your codebase so Claude reads only what matters — 6.8× fewer tokens on reviews and up to 49× on daily coding tasks.
-- [topoteretes/cognee](https://github.com/topoteretes/cognee) - The memory for your AI Agents in 6 lines of code
+- [topoteretes/cognee](https://github.com/topoteretes/cognee) - Memory control plane for AI Agents in 6 lines of code
 - [tosanjay/NeuroLog](https://github.com/tosanjay/NeuroLog) -
 - [ultralytics/ultralytics](https://github.com/ultralytics/ultralytics) - Ultralytics YOLO 🚀
 - [vhanla/deepseek-r1-unthink](https://github.com/vhanla/deepseek-r1-unthink) - Ollama's API proxy server that captures /api/chat responses and removes &lt;think&gt;&lt;/think&gt; streamed content